ELECTRIC COOPERATIVE YOUTH TOUR

-Participating in the Youth Tour is an awesome way to learn about this great nation, develop leadership skills, gain a better understanding of electric cooperatives and make friendships that will last beyond the week!
+Attention: High School Juniors!
+This summer, go on a Power Trip!
+Beltrami Electric Cooperative will sponsor one student on an all-expense paid trip to Washington, D.C.
+Participating in the Youth Tour is an awesome way to learn about this great nation, develop leadership skills, gain a better understanding of electric cooperatives and forge friendships that will last a lifetime.